Enable PHP error logging

 Overview

-DreamHost now disables all PHP warnings by default.
-This means you should never see them on your website when making changes to PHP.
+This article explains how to enable and control PHP errors on your website.
+This may be necessary when troubleshooting a website as DreamHost disables all PHP warnings by default, so you should never see them on your website when making changes to PHP.

-To display the warnings on your site, you just need to add the following line to your phprc file:
+To display the warnings on your site instead of in the panel, add the following line to your phprc file using an FTP client or SSH:

 display_errors = on